-The 49 square mile city runs on caffeine like a junkie hooked on crack.
-Riddled with hundreds of cafes and with new ones springing up each week, a hot cup of Joe is indeed the holy grail of the city.
-Unlike the generic, blah mega-chains, all these cafes are unique, trendy, offer great coffee plus a hoard of other beverages (dairy substitute always available) and yummy food for breakfast to even dinner!
-The counterculture of SF cafes has attained somewhat of a cult status where anything goes from a quiet moment of introspection to germination of many a start-up.
-This is my attempt to showcase a slice of the city’s obsession with caffeine through the beauty and serenity SF cafes, which are synonymous with good food, a quiet getaway from the madness of the city, and a place to connect and converse.
+San Francisco is riddled with hundreds of cafes and with new ones springing up each week and a hot cup of Joe is indeed the holy grail of the city.
+These cute cafes in San Francisco not only serve serious coffee, but also yummy food for breakfast, lunch and even dinner!
+These are some of the best coffee shops in San Francisco which are synonymous with good food, a quiet getaway from the madness of the city, and a place to connect and converse.
 Much more than coffee, SF cafes represent a way of life.
-Here are my top 5 SF cafe recommendations to grab a drink and a bite to eat when in San Francisco.
+As a San Francisco resident, here are my top six favorite SF cafe recommendations to grab a drink and a bite to eat when in San Francisco.
+These cafes take the guesswork away when you just want to eat something on the go or are looking for a quiet place to work in.
 Also, don’t forget to check out my SF post on fun, cheap and free things to do.
 Finally, for all things food related, check out my partner post with Travel Dejavu on sampling local flavors in different countries in this blog post here.

 SF CAFES: MAZARINE COFFEE

 Starting the list with Mazarine Coffee, a new entrant to the cafe circuit in the city and quietly tucked in one corner of Market street (720 Market), a stone’s throw away from the craze of Downtown SF.
 Once you enter, you are immediately transported to an oasis of calm where you can stop and savor their beverages and made to order fresh sandwiches and salads.
-This cafe in inspired by the Mazarine library, the oldest public library in Paris, France which is not evident from the clean-lined industrial chic decor till you enter the quirky bathroom plastered with Penguin book cover tiles (being a testimony to the bibliophilic nod).
+This cute San Francisco cafe in inspired by the Mazarine library, the oldest public library in Paris, France which is not evident from the clean-lined industrial chic decor till you enter the quirky bathroom plastered with Penguin book cover tiles (being a testimony to the bibliophilic nod).
 Grab some lunch with chai latte (made with soy milk for my lactose intolerant belly), a melt-in-your mouth ginger molasses cookie, and made to order avocado toast and grilled cheese sandwich.
 They also have cute outdoor seating space with bright, cheery red chairs.
+This is also one of the best cafes to work in San Francisco.

 SF CAFES: CAFE ST. JORGE